• Skip to primary navigation

 Vanilla Spice Adaptogenic Smoothie (With Ashwagandha)

-This Vanilla Spice Adaptogenic Smoothie with Ashwagandha offers a rich vanilla flavour coupled with warming notes of cinnamon and allspice.
+This Vanilla Spice Adaptogenic Smoothie with Ashwagandha offers a rich vanilla flavour coupled with warming notes of cinnamon and allspice, making it a delicious way to take a dose of the healing herb.

 A cream coloured smoothie in a milk bottle with the tip of a white and grey straw peaking above the rim.